-If you’re self employed or freelancing, getting health insurance coverage can feel intimidating.
-The American healthcare system in particular is a little tricky.
-Many countries have what is called a single payer healthcare system covered by taxpayer dollars.
-Those taxes cover the costs of essential healthcare for all residents and are paid out by the government.
+Navigating self employed health insurance can be really confusing or difficult for freelancers.
+The American healthcare system is especially tricky.
+Most countries have a “single payer” healthcare system covered by taxpayers.
+Taxes cover the costs of essential healthcare for all residents and are paid out by the government.

-That’s not the case in the United States.
-Here, insurance is typically covered by an employer, Medicare, Medicaid, or Veterans Affairs.
+But in the US, insurance is typically covered by an employer, Medicare, Medicaid, or Veterans Affairs.
 Sometimes your insurance may be covered by your parent or spouse.

-But for millions of Americans, none of these systems fit their situation.
-If you’re self employed and over the age of 26, you may be on your own.
+So for millions of Americans, none of these systems fit their situation.
+If you’re self employed and over the age of 26, you may be on your own to find health insurance.

-If you’ve always had insurance through a parent, spouse, or employer, you’re probably totally new to the choices that you need to make when enrolling in health insurance — not to mention how to actually get it!
+And if you’ve always had insurance through a parent, spouse, or employer, you’re probably totally new to the choices that you need to make when enrolling in health insurance for the self employed — not to mention how to actually get it!

 A brief history on the Affordable Care Act

 You’ve probably heard of the Affordable Care Act (ACA) or “Obamacare.”
-The ACA was passed in 2010 and sought to make healthcare more accessible to millions of uninsured Americans.
+The ACA was passed in 2010 and was intended to make healthcare more accessible to millions of uninsured Americans.

 Prior to the Affordable Care Act, 13.3% of the US population was uninsured.
 If you didn’t qualify for insurance from your parents, spouse, employer, or a government program, you didn’t have many options.